 At 23rd February 2007, the number of holders of record of shares in the USA was 1,143 with holdings of 1,508,043 shares, and the number of registered holders of the ADRs was 39,173 with holdings of 423,258,574 ADRs.
 Certain of these shares and ADRs were held by brokers or other nominees.
-As a result the number of holders of record or registered holders in the USA is not representative of the number of beneficial holders.
+As a result the number of holders of record or registered holders in the USA is not representative of the number of beneficial holders or of the residence of beneficial holders.